pcgwl/Lending-Club-Case-Study/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-This project is a case study and is part of the Machine Learning and Artificial Intelligence courses from upGrad and IIITB..
+This project is a case study and is part of the Machine Learning and Artificial Intelligence courses from upGrad and IIITB.

 ## Contact